SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--eval---eval">--eval, --EVAL</a>

 Evaluates simple mathematical Expressions within any given Text.
-The mathematical Expressions may consist of paranthesis, Operators including Modulo (%) and Exponential (**), as well as any Number in Hexadecimal, Decimal, Octal or Binary.
+The mathematical Expressions may consist of Paranthesis, Operators including Modulo (%) and Exponential (**), as well as any Number in Hexadecimal, Decimal, Octal or Binary.
-The evaluated Value of the Expression will by default be inserted back into the Position of the Text where the Expression was found.
+The evaluated Value of the Expression will by Default be inserted back into the Position of the Text where the Expression was found.
-In the uppercase Variant of the Parameter any non-mathematical Text will be stripped thus only evaluated Expressions will remain.
+In the Uppercase Variant of the Parameter any non-mathematical Text will be stripped thus only evaluated Expressions will remain.
 On Error The Expression will evaluate to '???'.

 ```console